Nukaze/Nukaze/README.md

 *   🌍  I'm based in Bangkok Thailand
 *   ✉️  You can contact me at [nukaze4@gmail.com](mailto:nukaze4@gmail.com)
-*   🧠  I have Python skill and I'm learning C#, Java
+*   🧠  I have Python, Java skill and I'm learning Dart.
-*   ⚡  I'm a bachelor's degree in the field of Computer Science Student
+*   ⚡  I'm a bachelor's degree in the field of Computer Science Student.
 *   🔭  I'm interested in Game Development, Mobile Application, Atificial Intelligence and Machine Learning.

 ### Skills